Source of Internal Crosstalk in Silicon Photomultipliers: Introduction

 The objective of this study is to analyze the source mechanisms of internal crosstalk, with the aim of understanding how crosstalk can be mitigated in future devices.
-Using experimental data we relate the crosstalk characteristics of different devices to details of the device structure, and assess in detail the effectiveness of different crosstalk mitigation methods.
-Frontside-illuminated SiPMs have been reported which combine mitigation technologies to produce very low crosstalk rates \cite{merzi_nuv-hd_2023}, but future developments of advanced device structures such as backside-illuminated (BSI) architecture will require considerable engineering effort to reduce crosstalk to an acceptable level.
+Using experimental data we relate the crosstalk characteristics of different devices to details of the modelled device structures determined in \cite{croix2025mappingphotondetectionefficiency}.
+‘Frontside-illuminated SiPMs have been reported with various crosstalk mitigation methods \cite{yamamoto_recent_2019,oleynikov_after-pulsing_2017}, as well as devices which combine mitigation technologies to produce very low crosstalk rates \cite{merzi_nuv-hd_2023}, but future developments of advanced device structures such as backside-illuminated (BSI) architecture will require considerable engineering effort to reduce crosstalk to an acceptable level.
 BSI SiPMs are desirable for their improved PDE and suitability of 3-D digital integration \cite{ninkovic_avalanche_2007,parellada_monreal_back_2021}, but current structures are limited by high crosstalk rates \cite{parellada_monreal_back_2021,van_sieleghem_backside-illuminated_2022}.
-We present a diagnostic tool which can be generalized to different SiPM structures, feeding into an iterative design process and accelerating the development of SiPMs optimized in all performance metrics.
+We present a tool which can be generalized to different SiPM structures, feeding into an iterative design process and accelerating the development of SiPMs optimized in all performance metrics.
+Incorporating all available mitigation techniques into a novel device structure increases device complexity and relevant technologies may not be available to all manufacturers.
+The presented methodology can be used to discriminate between sources of crosstalk and determine what mitigation methods are necessary and appropriate for a given device structure.

-The methodology is to determine the location within the device where different crosstalk avalanches originate.
+The methodology is to determine the region within the device where different crosstalk avalanches originate, illustrated using two representative p-on-n SiPM architectures.
 This is done by comparing trends in crosstalk probability against overvoltage with the known trend in the respective avalanche triggering probabilities for events initiated by electrons or holes, allowing the dominant initiating carrier type to be identified.
 In addition, DeCT is used to make a direct experimental measurement of the hole-initiated avalanche triggering probability, as electrons contribute negligibly for delayed events.
 This is the first such measurement in a p-on-n SiPM and will be useful in breaking degeneracies in characterization \cite{croix2025mappingphotondetectionefficiency}.